blink1073/specifications/source/auth/auth.rst

 command.

-For a test user supporting both SCRAM-SHA-1 and SCRAM-SHA-256, drivers should verify that negotation selects SCRAM-SHA-256.
+For a test user supporting both SCRAM-SHA-1 and SCRAM-SHA-256, drivers should verify that negotiation selects SCRAM-SHA-256.
 This may require monkey patching, manual log analysis, etc.

 Step 3
 ------

-For test users that support only one mechanism, verify that explictly specifying the other mechanism fails.
+For test users that support only one mechanism, verify that explicitly specifying the other mechanism fails.

 For a non-existent username, verify that not specifying a mechanism when